diskoverdata/diskover-docs/source_files/config_plugins_index.md

 Diskover sets the standard in the data management market with its extensive range of metadata harvest plugins, which enrich data with a comprehensive set of business-context attributes.

 This extra metadata is an invaluable asset for locating, organizing, and analyzing specific data, as well as for designing workflows tailored to precise data management tasks.
-To ensure optimal performance and indexing speed, some of these plugins can be executed at time of index or as a post-index task. **This chapter covers plugins that run at time of index.**
+To ensure optimal performance and scanning speed, some of these plugins can be executed at time of index or as a post-index task. **This chapter covers plugins that run at time of index.**

 🟨 &nbsp;**IMPORTANT!** Once the plugin is configured, a task needs to be created and scheduled in the [**Task Panel**](#task_panel).